Faculty and Professional Staff Working on Latin America and the Caribbean

 Daniel Rodriguez Assistant Professor of History.
 Specializations: history of public health, medicine, and disease in Latin America and the Caribbean.

-    Kay Dian Kriz Professor Emerita of History of Art and Architecture.
-Specializations: 18th & 19th-century visual culture in the Caribbean.
+Catherine Zerner Professor Emerita of History of Art and Architecture.
+Specializations: History of art and architecture in Latin America.

 Joshua Taub Assistant Vice President for International Advancement.

 Claudia Elliott Associate Director of the International Relations Program.
 Senior Lecturer in International Studies.
 Faculty Fellow.
 Specializations: Theory of democracy and democratization, electoral reform, comparative democratization, political representation, Latin America, Venezuela, Mexico.